aghast/lbac-python/ch04/more-expressions.md

 More Expressions
 ================

-Now that we have a bytecode module that works (somewhat), let's see what we can do with it.
+Now, let's see what our bytecode module can do!
 In this chapter, we'll be integrating our bytecode module with the expression parser, and then extending our parser to add more capabilities.

 Generating Bytecode
 -------------------

-To start with, let's recap the capabilities that our expression parser had at the end of chapter 2.
+To get started, let's recap the capabilities that our expression parser had at the end of chapter 2.
 We could:

 - recognize numbers;